Zina: Human rights controversy

 The zina and rape laws of countries under Sharia law are the subjects of a global human rights debate.

 Hundreds of women in Afghan jails are victims of rape or domestic violence.
 This has been criticized as leading to "hundreds of incidents where a woman subjected to rape, or gang rape, was eventually accused of zināʾ" and incarcerated.

-In Pakistan, over 200,000 zina cases against women, under its Hudood laws, were under process at various levels in Pakistan's legal system in 2005.
-In addition to thousands of women in prison awaiting trial for zina-related charges, there has been a severe reluctance to even report rape because the victim fears of being charged with zina, because of the un-Islamic nature of Pakistani laws regarding sexual intercourse.
-Under Islamic laws, rape is not considered to be zina and no punishment falls on the victim.
-But rape falls under zina in Pakistani law introduced in the 1980s and sometimes becomes punishable.

 Iran has prosecuted many cases of zina, and enforced public stoning to death of those accused between 2001 and 2010.

 Zina laws are one of many items of reform and secularization debate with respect to Islam.
 In the early 20th century, under the influence of the colonial era, many penal laws and criminal justice systems were reformed away from Sharia in Muslim-majority parts of the world.
-By contrast, in the second half of the 20th century, after respective independence, a number of governments including Pakistan, Morocco, Malaysia and Iran have reverted to Sharia with traditional interpretations of Islam's sacred texts.
+By contrast, in the second half of the 20th century, after respective independence, a number of governments including Pakistan, Malaysia and Iran have reverted to Sharia with traditional interpretations of Islam's sacred texts.
 Zina and hudud laws have been re-enacted and enforced.

-Contemporary human right activists refer this as a new phase in the politics of gender in Islam, the battle between forces of traditionalism and modernism in the Muslim world, and the use of religious texts of Islam through state laws to sanction and practice gender-based violence.
+Contemporary human rights activists refer to this as a new phase in the politics of gender in Islam, the battle between forces of traditionalism and modernism in the Muslim world, and the use of religious texts of Islam through state laws to sanction and practice gender-based violence.

 In contrast to human rights activists, Islamic scholars and Islamist political parties consider 'universal human rights' arguments as impositions of a non-Muslim culture on Muslim people, a disrespect of customary cultural practices and sexual codes that are central to Islam.
 Zina laws come under hudud – seen as a crime against Allah; the Islamists refer to this pressure and proposals to reform zina and other laws as contrary to Islam.
-Attempts by international human rights to reform religious laws and codes of Islam has become the Islamist rallying platforms during political campaigns.
+Attempts by international human rights to reform religious laws and codes of Islam have become the Islamist rallying platforms during political campaigns.